riley-wilson/rw_blog/_posts/2022-12-12-Things-I-learn-playing-online-poker.md

 title: Things I learned playing online poker (so far)
 ---

 The first thing I learned from online poker is I'm bad at it.
 Almost comically so.
-Several times I've logged on, hoping to grind out a couple cents over a an hour, and immediately lost half my stack.
+Several times I've logged on, hoping to grind out a couple cents over an hour, and immediately lost half my stack.
 I've doubled my money in one session, but lost enough to be down 15% overall.
 The graph of my poker winnings looks like a financial crisis in miniature.

 <p align="center">
   <img width="400" height="300" src="/assets/pictures/poker_winnings.png">